Trachtenberg system: Other multiplication algorithms

 When performing any of these multiplication algorithms the following "steps" should be applied.

 The answer must be found one digit at a time starting at the least significant digit and moving left.
 The last calculation is on the leading zero of the multiplicand.

 Each digit has a neighbor, i.e., the digit on its right.
 The rightmost digit's neighbor is the trailing zero.

 The 'halve' operation has a particular meaning to the Trachtenberg system.
 It is intended to mean "half the digit, rounded down" but for speed reasons people following the Trachtenberg system are encouraged to make this halving process instantaneous.
 So instead of thinking "half of seven is three and a half, so three" it's suggested that one thinks "seven, three".
 This speeds up calculation considerably.
 In this same way the tables for subtracting digits from 10 or 9 are to be memorized.

 And whenever the rule calls for adding half of the neighbor, always add 5 if the current digit is odd.
 This makes up for dropping 0.5 in the next digit's calculation.

-Numbers and digits (base 10)

-Digits and numbers are two different notions.
-The number T consists of n digits c_{n} ... c_{1}.